moonmeister/moonmeister.net/src/content/posts/gatsby-incremental-builds-the-backstory/index.md

 4. Fetch changed data based on list of changed data.
 5. Preferably work in all cloud environments not just with Gatsby Cloud.

-Finally, based on our discussion here are some key take aways:
+Finally, based on our discussion here are some key takeaways:

 1. Incremental data fetching gives huge performance improvements to all users if implemented in a way that meets all these requirements, not just those using Gatsby Cloud.
 2. Webhooks are easy and they’ll get you incremental data fetching for Gatsby Cloud, but you’re not helping the rest of your users in production or development.